baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 Why should people care
 --->
 ##How to Use
-We first need to include the boost libraries and use the boost namespace.
+We first need to look at our [optional_temp.cpp](https://github.com/baileyherms/rshell/blob/master/src/optional_temp.cpp) file which includes the boost libraries and uses the boost namespace.
 ```
 #include <boost/optional.hpp>
 #include <iostream>